Ché Walker

 Ché Walker is an English actor, playwright, theatre director, and teacher.
-His musical Been So Long played at the Edinburgh Festival Fringe and the Young Vic theatre.
+His musical Been So Long played at the Edinburgh Festival Fringe and the Young Vic Theatre.
 It was later developed into a feature film of the same name starring Michaela Coel and released by Netflix in 2018.

-As an actor, he has appeared on television, with credits including The Office and EastEnders.
+As an actor, Walker has appeared on television, with credits including The Office and EastEnders.
 His mother is the actress Ann Mitchell.
 Walker lives in Camden in London.